meteor/meteor/content/routing.md

 </template>
 ```

-*Snippet 5.2.2: Displaying a loading indicator while data is loading from the server*
+*Snippet: Displaying a loading indicator while data is loading from the server*

 Note that we don't need to block out the entire page while the data is loading!
 We can just block a small part of the page with a loading indicator.